WeegeeNumbuh1/FlightGazer/README.md

 - All installed components confirmed to run on `ARMv7`, `ARMv8`, `x86_64`, `i686`
 - Runs from a initialization script that handles everything such as initial setup and running the python script (Linux only)
   - Set up to automatically start on boot via `systemd`
+  - Keeps databases updated over time without having to update to the latest version of FlightGazer
 - Easily update to latest builds here on Github
   - Automagically migrate settings, even if new options appear or are removed in the future
 - Program state is available in a json file for use elsewhere